booktype/Booktype/README.txt

 A booktype is like a wiki, but instead of ending up with a web page you get a book.
 Booktype is built on top of the Django web framework.

+This fork is for the fi.flossmanuals.net site.
+Just small tweaking, localization and a gloomy Finnish new look.
+Nothing to see here, move ahead!

 Installation
 ------------